opensearch-project/documentation-website/_automating-configurations/workflow-templates.md

 ### Overwriting default values

-To overwrite the default values, provide the new values in the request body when sending a create workflow request.
-For example, the following request changes the Cohere model, the name of the `text_embedding` processor output field, and the name of the sparse index:
+To overwrite a template's default values, provide the new values in the request body when sending a create workflow request.
+For example, the following request changes the Cohere model, the name of the `text_embedding` processor output field, and the name of the sparse index of the `semantic_search_with_cohere_embedding` template:

 ```json
 POST /_plugins/_flow_framework/workflow?use_case=semantic_search_with_cohere_embedding